 Vale SA (VALE5), the world’s third-largest mining company, posted iron-ore production that missed analysts’ estimates for the first time in four quarters, hurting efforts to recover market share from its Australian rivals.

-Iron-ore production declined to 67.5 million metric tons from 70 million tons a year earlier, the Rio de Janeiro-based company said in a statement today.
-Results were below the 68.3 million-ton average of seven analysts’ estimates compiled by Bloomberg and contrasted with the 6 percent quarterly iron-ore output increase achieved by rivals BHP Billiton Ltd. (BHP) and Rio Tinto Group, the world’s largest mining companies, which are expanding mines in Australia.
+First-quarter output declined 3.5 percent to 67.5 million metric tons from 70 million tons a year earlier, the Rio de Janeiro-based company said in a statement after the close of trading yesterday.
+Results trailed the 68.3 million-ton average of seven analysts’ estimates compiled by Bloomberg and contrasted the 6 percent quarterly iron-ore output increase achieved by BHP Billiton Ltd. (BHP) and Rio Tinto Group, the world’s largest mining companies, which are expanding Australian mines.

 Vale, the world’s second-largest nickel producer, said output for the metal rose 3.2 percent in the quarter to 65,000 tons, beating a 62,800-ton average forecast by seven analysts surveyed by Bloomberg.
-Copper output gained 23 percent in the first quarter to a record 90,000 tons while coal output increased 17 percent to 1.75 million tons.
+Copper production gained 23 percent in the first quarter to a record 90,000 tons while total coal output increased 17 percent to 1.75 million tons.